-Before joining Urban, Kijakazi was a program officer at the Ford Foundation, focusing on building economic security for working families and on incorporating the expertise of people of color into all aspects of the work, including research, policy, and practice.
-Before that, she was a senior policy analyst for the Center on Budget and Policy Priorities, where she specialized in Social Security, participated in a White House conference on Social Security, and testified before Congress.
-She was also a program analyst for the US Department of Agriculture Food and Nutrition Service and a policy analyst for the National Urban League, Washington Operations, where she focused on welfare reform.
+Previously, Kijakazi was a program officer at the Ford Foundation, focusing on building economic security for working families and incorporating the expertise of people of color into all aspects of the work.
+She was a senior policy analyst for the Center on Budget and Policy Priorities.
+She also was a program analyst for the US Department of Agriculture Food and Nutrition Service and a policy analyst for the National Urban League, Washington Operations, where she focused on welfare reform.

 Kijakazi’s publications include African-American Economic Development and Small Business Ownership.
 She is a board member of the Winthrop Rockefeller Foundation, the National Academy of Social Insurance, the Center for Global Policy Solutions, The Policy Academies, and Liberation in a Generation.
 She is a member of the Washington, DC Equitable Recovery Advisory Group, advises the Closing the Women’s Wealth Gap Initiative, is a co-chair of the National Advisory Council on Eliminating the Black-White Wealth Gap, and was a member of the Bipartisan Commission on Retirement Security and Personal Savings.
 Kijakazi holds a BS from the State University of New York at Binghamton, an MSW from Howard University, and a PhD in public policy from the George Washington University.